 Dawn Inglis Montgomery is a fine art painter living and working in Jacksonville, Florida.
 She took drawing and painting courses while studying architecture and city planning at the University of Virginia.
 Completing her master's degree at the Georgia Institute of Technology she worked for seven years in the city planning field.
 Influenced by this background, she is drawn to the angles and planes, and the contrast between resilience and decay, found in the urban and natural landscape.
+Her paintings have been shown at ArtFields, the Cummer Museum, the Jacksonville International Airport, the University of Southern Mississippi Art Museum, the LaGrange Art Museum, and the Fort Myers Alliance for the Arts.